This tutorial provides a basic Dart programmer’s introduction to working with gRPC.

 Let’s take a closer look at how it works.

-As you can see, our server has a RouteGuideService
+As you can see, our server has a RouteGuideService class that extends the

-generated abstract RouteGuideServiceBase
+generated abstract RouteGuideServiceBase class:

 class RouteGuideService extends RouteGuideServiceBase {